aaronbruckner/TDD-Enterprise/tasks.md

 #### Damage submodule (Implement one submodule first)
 Add function ```damageSubmodule(submodule)``` that damages provided submodule.
 Each submodule should have a ```status``` property that can be ```OK```, ```DAMAGED```, or ```DESTROYED```.
 Damaging a submodule should degrade it's status by one value (OK to DAMAGED, DAMAGED to DESTROYED).
-Damaging a DESTROYED module should do nothing.

 ## SubModules - Shield